bganguly/coding-project-ui/README.md

 This project requires us to develop a website template viewer.
 See details in [README.md in master branch](https://github.com/bganguly/coding-project-ui/tree/master#readme)

-This specific branch is an SPA with just the js/styles for it to render, but relies on /GETs on a separate freestanding locahost express app running on port 3001 to fetch other assets (images and templates.json have been moved out from this branch to the branch_03_backend).
-The express app is runnable via checking out the [backend project / branch_03_backend branch](https://github.com/bganguly/coding-project-backend/tree/branch_03_backend).
+This specific branch builds on top of branch_03 on the UI and as stated there , continues to rely on the express app runnable via checking out the [backend project / branch_03_backend branch](https://github.com/bganguly/coding-project-backend/tree/branch_03_backend).
+This branch does some simplification by reducing the pros to one the child components and makes the UI more intuitive, by showing the first large image, as the prev/next buttons- pull in prev/next thumbnails on the screen.
 More instructions follow.

 To run:
 ```